University of Vicenza

-The University of Vicenza was a medieval university located in the town of Vicenza in the Veneto region of Italy.
+The University of Vicenza (in Italian: Università di Vicenza) was a medieval university located in the town of Vicenza in the Veneto region of Italy.
 It was recognized as a studium generale in 1204.

 The university was first formed by students migrating from the University of Bologna; Hastings Rashdall suggests a number of universities were formed the same way during the first decade of the 13th century.
 The university closed in 1209.